biicode/docs/c++/examples/poco.rst

 POCO
 ====

 `POCO <http://pocoproject.org/>`_ POCO is an open-source third-party library, which contains a collection of C++ class libraries that simplify and accelerate the development of network-centric, portable applications in C++.
-With POCO yo can develop network- and internet-based applications that run on desktop, server, mobile and embedded systems.
+With POCO you can develop network- and internet-based applications that run on desktop, server, mobile and embedded systems.

-The versions of POCO library at biicode are:
+POCO C++ libraries available at biicode are:

 	* `Poco (develop) <https://www.biicode.com/fenix/fenix/poco/develop>`_